 12 Nov Sales Tax May Be The Biggest Tax Issue You’ll Face In 2019

 Earlier this year the U.S. Supreme Court handed down its anticipated decision in South Dakota v.
 Wayfair.
 The case challenged South Dakota’s application of its sales tax to internet retailers who sell into South Dakota but have no property or employees in the state.
 Well South Dakota persuaded the Supreme Court and now it is open season on states to impose sales tax on sales where the seller has no employees or offices in the state they are selling to.
-Instead of providing you with answers regarding whether you might be liable to collect sales tax on sales you are making within the United States, instead I am going list questions you will first need to ask yourself.
+Instead of providing you with answers regarding whether you might be liable to collect sales tax on sales you are making within the United States, I am going to list questions you will first need to ask yourself.

 - What is the sales threshold of the state my customer is in?
 Many states who do impose the economic nexus standard are willing to let some smaller sellers to be exempt.

 - Is my product subject to sales tax?
 Perhaps New York imposes sales tax on your product, but Colorado does not.